-Crispy Cheesy Loaded Nachos are perfect for a quick meal or party appetizer!
+Crispy Cheesy Loaded Nachos, with all your favorite toppings, are perfect for a quick meal or party appetizer!

 I guess I’m in a “chippy” mood the last couple of weeks.
 Two recipes in a row with “chips” in them.
 Can you blame me?
 What’s not to love about our friend “corn chip”?
 I’m a firm believer that a Mexican Restaurant can make it or break it on the level of their chip quality!

 You gotta love Nacho’s.
 They can be an appetizer or a “main course”.
 They’re the laid back cousin of the “Taco” family.

 You have to respect Nacho’s…they’re basically a taco that just gave up!
 I can hear them now… “Hey guys…I say we stop trying to hold all this stuff inside, and just lay down, and let it run all over the place!”

 In all seriousness one of my favorite quick meals, and a family favorite, are these Loaded Nachos.
 Psssst…sometimes I even make them for Sunday dinner!
 Not sure how all our Pot Roast loving Grandma’s would feel about that?